 Why We Must Urgently Target Methane In the 1980s, the world faced a terrifying scientific revelation — a gaping hole in the ozone layer, the atmospheric shield that protects us from harmful ultraviolet rays.
 Fast forward four decades, and a new invisible threat is intensifying: methane.
 It’s colorless, odorless, and, in climate terms, dangerously potent.
 Prime Minister Mia Mottley of Barbados has called this our next global wake-up call — another “ozone layer moment.”
 The message?
 We must act swiftly, or the damage will become irreversible.
 Understanding Methane: A Critical Greenhouse Gas Carbon dioxide often steals the spotlight in climate…

-Congestion pricing — the idea that drivers should pay to enter the most crowded parts of a city — is often portrayed as a radical new experiment but in reality, it is the product of more than a century of thinking about how to manage scarce urban space, dating back to the dawn of the automobile age.
+Congestion pricing the idea that drivers should pay to enter the most crowded parts of a city is often portrayed as a radical new experiment but in reality, it is the product of more than a century of thinking about how to manage scarce urban space, dating back to the dawn of the automobile age.
 The concept first appeared in economic theory in the early 20th century.
 British economist Arthur Pigou argued in the 1920s that road users impose hidden “social costs” on everyone else by creating congestion, delays, pollution, and accidents.
-If those costs were reflected in…
+If those costs were reflected in a price,…

 The Avocado Boom While a decade ago, the avocado was just another fruit in the produce aisle it has by now become the poster child of health food culture.
 From brunch tables to TikTok recipes, its creamy texture and “good fat” reputation have made it a global symbol of clean eating.
 TikTok can other social media have made avocado toast de rigeur.
 Now while you’re sitting there brunching with your guacamole or toast the last thing on your mind is (at least till you read this article) is the chain of events that brought that fruit to your plate.
 Rising…